sliverc/rbtree/README.rst

 Internal: not bound

-TODO
+After delete the node was labeled black, and possibly destroys the red-black property.
+The main loop moves up the tree, restoring the red-black property.

 tree
    The root node of the tree.
+Pointer to NULL represents an empty tree.

 node
    The start-node to fix.